slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Good fortune: good character, good intentions, good actions.' -- Marcus Aurelius*

 What’s the difference between luck and chance?

 Luck is an open door.
 Chance is the willingness to step through.
 This creates the illusion that certain people are luckier.
 However positive results don't imply good planning.

 > *'Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day.' -- Paulo Coelho*

 <!--
 > *'I naufraghi prima o poi finiscono per incontrarsi.' -- M. Vázquez Montalban*

-- Unless you’re winning, life will seem hideously unfair to you.
-You create your luck by being healthy and not regretting the past or being anxious about the future.
-The best things in life are born from coincidence.
 - surprises only happen when they didnt repaeat on ones lifetime
 - science of patterns.
 -->